 [Editor’s note: Every individual’s results may vary!
-Consult with your doctor before trying any new treatments or regimens.]
+Consult with your licensed provider before trying any new treatments or regimens.]

 Recently, a new host of “gyms” have popped up, none of which have an elliptical in sight: that’s because they’re for your face!
 The practice of facial exercise hones in on the simple concept that our facial muscles, like any other muscles in our bodies, can be trained, strengthened, and visibly plumped.

 Group exercise classes (like the ones at Facegym) lead you through a series of facial expressions, often focusing on the cheek muscles.
 Alternatively, you can find a variety of online videos that lead you through similar exercises at home.
 While the treatment is completely natural (and relatively cost-effective compared to anything you’d do at a derm’s office), it requires time, diligence, and patience to see noticeable results.